Mark J. O'Neil: Military career

-O’Neil was commissioned as a Second Lieutenant on 28 May 1986.
+O’Neil was commissioned as a second lieutenant on 28 May 1986.
 His first assignment was with 1st Battalion, 5th Cavalry Regiment, 1st Cavalry Division, Fort Hood.
-Throughout his career, O'Neil served in staff and command positions for both Army Units and Special Operations Organizations.
-He served as a Battalion Logistics Officer and later Rifle Company Commander with the 1st Battalion, 27th Infantry Regiment, 25th Infantry Division, Schofield Barracks, Hawaii.
-In April 1994, he joined the 3rd Battalion, 75th Ranger Regiment, Fort Benning, Georgia, where he served as a Battalion Training Officer, Assistant Operations Officer, and Rifle Company Commander, and later as a Liaison/Plans Officer with Headquarters and Headquarters Company, 75th Ranger Regiment.
+O'Neil served in staff and command positions for both army units and special operations organizations.
+He served as a battalion logistics officer and later rifle company commander with the 1st Battalion, 27th Infantry Regiment, 25th Infantry Division, Schofield Barracks, Hawaii.
+In April 1994, he joined the 3rd Battalion, 75th Ranger Regiment, Fort Benning, Georgia, where he served as a battalion training officer, assistant operations officer, and rifle company commander, and later as a liaison/plans officer with headquarters and headquarters company, 75th Ranger Regiment.

-In 1998, O'Neil volunteered for and completed a specialized selection and then operator training course for assignment to 1st Special Forces Operational Detachment - Delta (1st SFOD-D), commonly known to the public as "Delta Force", at Fort Bragg, North Carolina.
-He served as Squadron Operations Officer, Troop Commander, Selection and Training Commander, B Squadron Commander from 2003 to 2004, Deputy Commander for Operations, and finally as the Commander of 1st SFOD-D from July 2009 to July 2011.
+In 1998, O'Neil volunteered for and completed a specialized selection and then operator training course for assignment to 1st Special Forces Operational Detachment – Delta (1st SFOD-D), commonly known as "Delta Force", at Fort Bragg, North Carolina.
+He served as squadron operations officer, troop commander, selection and training commander, B Squadron commander from 2003 to 2004, deputy commander for operations, and finally as the commander of 1st SFOD-D from July 2009 to July 2011.
 He planned and executed training programs to prepare his unit for missions in sensitive environments requiring sophisticated tactics, techniques and procedures.
 He led his unit to conduct operations across the joint special operations environment.
 During this period, he also completed an assignment as the Chief, Current Operations Division for the Joint Special Operations Command.
 In that role, he synchronized and integrated all assigned ground, maritime, air, and lethal and nonlethal fires during training and operations.

-From June 2011 to December 2012, O'Neil served as the Executive Officer to the Chief of Staff, United States Army.
-He then transitioned to Fort Drum, New York to serve as the Deputy Commanding General - Operations for 10th Mountain Division.
-In March 2015, he became the Deputy Commanding General - Training for the Combined Arms Center at Fort Leavenworth, Kansas.
-From 2016 to July 2017, he served as the Chief of Staff for United States Army Pacific at Fort Shafter, Hawaii.
+From June 2011 to December 2012, O'Neil served as the executive officer to the chief of staff, United States Army.
+He then transitioned to Fort Drum, New York to serve as the Deputy Commanding General – Operations for 10th Mountain Division.
+In March 2015, he became the Deputy Commanding General – Training for the Combined Arms Center at Fort Leavenworth, Kansas.
+From 2016 to July 2017, he served as the chief of staff for United States Army Pacific at Fort Shafter, Hawaii.
 His culminating assignment was as the Commanding General of United States Army Alaska at Joint Base Elmendorf-Richardson, Alaska from July 2017 until July 2019.

 His deployments include peacekeeping operations in Bosnia and 15 deployments in support of overseas contingency operations in Afghanistan for Operation Enduring Freedom and Iraq for Operation Iraqi Freedom and Operation New Dawn.